 by Dr. Ed Berry

-As we all know, the tea party extremists who voted Libertarian rather than Republican in 2012, helped send Democrat Obamacare supporter Jon Tester to the US Senate for 6 more years.
+Tea party extremists who voted Libertarian rather than Republican in 2012, helped send Democrat Obamacare supporter Jon Tester to the US Senate until at least 2024.

-These same “tea party” folks also helped elect Democrat Steve Bullock as Governor of the great State of Montana.
+These same “tea party” folks also helped elect Democrat Steve Bullock as Governor of Montana in 2012.

-One example was California’s vote in the 1960’s to raise inventory taxes on businesses.
-California’s decision makers thought this would increase California’s income.
-Ha.
-The affected businesses simply built warehouses in Nevada and began trucking their goods to California as needed.
+California’s decision-makers thought this would increase California’s income but the affected businesses simply built warehouses in Nevada and began trucking their goods to California as needed.
+This trucking continues today.

-But I digress.
-The message is Montana’s Libertarians, whom Michael Medved correctly calls “Losertarians”, should read Forrester’s book.
-Clearly, these Losertarians do not understand feedback.
+Montana’s Libertarians, whom Michael Medved correctly calls “Losertarians”, should read Forrester’s book to understand feedback.

-While there are several pied pipers among Montana’s tea party “purists”, the two most notorious are Oath Keepers founder Stewart Rhodes and Pastor Chuck Baldwin.
+The two most notorious pied pipers among Montana’s tea party “purists” are Oath Keepers founder Stewart Rhodes and Pastor Chuck Baldwin.

-Just before the 2012 election, Stewart Rhodes wrote the following:
+Just before the 2012 election, Stewart Rhodes wrote to his significant number of Oath Keepers and Tea Party follers:

 Today, on election day, Denny Rehberg deserves to go down in flames just like Conrad Burns did in 2006.
 Conrad Burns lost to Tester precisely because he lost the liberty vote in Montana.
 And Burns lost the liberty vote because he had abandoned the Constitution and violated his oath by voting for unconstitutional laws, such as the Patriot Act.

-While founded on the commendable idea of keeping one’s oath to support our Constitution, Rhodes has turned his Oath Keepers into a cult whose actions work to elect Democrats and destroy our freedoms.
+Rhodes has turned his Oath Keepers into a cult whose actions backfire to help elect Democrats and destroy our freedoms.

 In my rebuttal to Pastor Chuck Baldwin’s article “A look at how Republicans and Democrats differ” I wrote: